 The practice had carried out annual health checks for people experiencing poor mental health.
 The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health including those with dementia.
 The practice had sign-posted patients experiencing poor mental health to various support groups and third sector organisations such as MIND.
 There was a system in place to follow up on patients who did not attend practice appointments or had attended accident and emergency where there may have been mental health needs.
-The practice currently has 25 patients on the mental health register, and 96% had a mental health care plan that was agreed and reviewed.
-There were plans in place for the remaining patients to be recalled for review before the end of March 2016.
+Good